ettebaDwop/dareyproject-3/backend_configuration.md

  this command would display the version of node.js if installed.

 ### Application Code Setup
-Create a new directory for your To-Do project:
+Create a new directory, "Todo" and change into the directory using the following commands:

+        `mkdir Todo && cd Todo`

+    Running the command `npm init` gives the result below.

 ![Screenshot (175)](https://github.com/ettebaDwop/dareyproject-3/assets/7973831/fc441bbd-ba66-4f76-8b3a-f4099462604b)